 Proposal form.
 Outlines and justifies the department’s proposition.
-Most proposals use the Format for Academic Program Changes form, but a few require specialized forms, including proposals for new degrees and new certificates.
+Most proposals use the Submitting Changes to Academic Programs form or, for certain simple changes, the Short Form, but a few requests require specialized forms, including proposals for new degrees and new certificates.
 The UIC Office of Academic Programs (OAP) website provides links to the necessary forms, sample proposals, and outlines the curricular governance process required for each kind of administrative or academic proposal.
-NOTE: OAP is working with the Senate Committee on Educational Policy to revise forms.
-Check back in late Fall 2022 for updated versions.
+(NOTE: Most of the required forms were updated during the 2022-23 academic year.
+Please confirm you have the most up-to-date versions.)

 Catalog statement.
 In proposals for program revisions, this involves a side-by-side comparison chart of the old and revised catalog statements.
 This is done in the proposal document, following the completed form.

 Proposals for new minors and certificates should also include a prepared catalog statement at the end of the form.
 For new degrees, it may be a separate document.
 Not required for proposals to eliminate a program.